Research and reports

 If your small business is located in Wales, you can use the Welsh government’s Funding Locator to find and apply for various grants.
 Sources of funding include:

-The government offers funding for training through the National Skills Fund.
+While not strictly a grant, the government does offer funding for training through the National Skills Fund.
 Eligible adults can access free Level 3 training courses, from horticulture and hospitality to business management and digital skills.

-If you’re looking for funding for your small business but aren’t able to access the grants we’ve mentioned in this article, you may also want to consider:
+If you’re looking for small business funding but aren’t able to access the grants we’ve mentioned in this article, you may also want to consider:

 Remember, business finance is a complex topic, so it’s important to speak to a professional financial advisor or accountant if you're not sure of anything.